exec-helper/source/src/plugins/docs/exec-helper-plugins-lcov.md

 Set this option to _yes_ to enable HTML report generation of the coverage data.

 ## gen-html-output
 Set the output directory of the generated HTML report.
-Does nothing if \ref gen-html is not enabled.
+Does nothing if __gen-html__ is not enabled.
 Default: \em . (the current working directory).

 ## gen-html-title
 Set the title of the generated HTML report.
-Does nothing if \ref gen-html is not enabled.
+Does nothing if __gen-html__ is not enabled.
 Default: _Hello_.

 ## excludes
 A list of directories and files to excluse from the coverage report.
 The paths are relative to the current working directory.
 Default: an empty list.